-A computer with a supported operating system, as well as the latest security, and malware updates.
-A current and updated web browser.
-Webcam/Camera (built-in or external).
-Microphone and speaker (built-in or external), or headset with microphone.
+A computer with a supported operating system, as well as the latest security, and malware updates A current and updated web browser.
+Webcam/Camera (built-in or external), microphone and speaker (built-in or external), or headset with microphone for recording of presentations/oral materials.
+Adobe reader.
+Word with Spanish/International keyboard installed, and Spanish dictionary activated.

-□ Zoom□ Adobe reader.

-□ Word with Spanish keyboard and dictionary activated.